belteki/SIMV-VG-PS/README.md

 This repository contains the Python code used for data processing, statistical analysis and visualization described in the following paper:

 Balajthy A, Balazs G, Kovacs T, Belteki G. Synchronized intermittent mandatory ventilation with volume guarantee and pressure support in neonates: Detailed analysis of ventilator parameters. *Pediatr Pulmonol.* 2023 Mar 17. doi: 10.1002/ppul.26384.
 Epub ahead of print.
 PMID: 36929855.

-Link to the paper: [https://fn.bmj.com/content/early/2022/06/14/archdischild-2021-323498](https://fn.bmj.com/content/early/2022/06/14/archdischild-2021-323498)
+[Link to the paper](https://onlinelibrary.wiley.com/doi/10.1002/ppul.26384)

 Contact: gusztav.belteki@addenbrookes.nhs.uk; gbelteki@aol.com